-Weekly online services are live Sundays at 8:30 & 10:00 a.m. via Facebook or YouTube.
-The sermon is available via our podcast and video channels.
+Weekly online worship services are live Sundays at 8:30 & 10:00 a.m. via Facebook or YouTube.
+The sermon is available afterwards via our podcast and video channels.

 Please use our secure online giving resource (tithe.ly) to continue your commitment to generosity and the work of Resurrection church – or go old school and send a check through the U.S. mail.

-Pastor Mark sends out a weekly email/postal letter with insights and encouragement during this period of temporary inconvenience for our community.
+Pastor Mark sends out timely email/postal letter with insights and encouragement during this period of temporary inconvenience for our community.
 If you’d like to receive this letter via email, sign up.